agelesspartners/biocoins/README.md

 2. Investors are able to collectively fund clinical trials

-3. The platform allows researchers to tokenize incentives (early treatment access, IP royalties ,data access, and more) for their planned clinical trial,
+3. The platform allows researchers to tokenize incentives (early treatment access, IP royalties, data access, and more) for their planned clinical trial.

 ## How to use the app